rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 strong, static type system.
 However, it also has type inference.
 When we wrote `let mut guess = String::new()`, Rust was able to infer that `guess` should be a `String` and didn’t make us write the type.
 The `secret_number`, on the other hand, is a number type.
-A few number types can have a value between 1 and 100:
-`i32`, a 32-bit number; `u32`, an unsigned 32-bit number; `i64`, a 64-bit
-number; as well as others.
-Rust defaults to an `i32`, which is the type of `secret_number` unless you add type information elsewhere that would cause Rust to infer a different numerical type.
+A few of Rust’s number types can have a value between 1 and 100: `i32`, a 32-bit number; `u32`, an unsigned 32-bit number; `i64`, a 64-bit number; as well as others.
+Unless otherwise speceified, Rust defaults to an `i32`, which is the type of `secret_number` unless you add type information elsewhere that would cause Rust to infer a different numerical type.
 The reason for the error is that Rust cannot compare a string and a number type.

 Ultimately, we want to convert the `String` the program reads as input into a real number type so we can compare it numerically to the secret number.
-We can do that by adding another line to the `main` function body:
+We do so by adding this line to the `main` function body:

 <span class="filename">Filename: src/main.rs</span>